Application requirements

 1. Previous Study Results

-Please note, HND is not sufficient for admission to our master's degree programmes.
-We require a bachelor's degree from applicants.
+Please note, HND is not sufficient for admission to our master's programmes.
+A completed bachelor's degree is required.

 2. English Language Proficiency